alongidron/molgurath_Lore/character/overlords/Father_Crow.md

 Then he gave his command.
 All territories were to be abandoned if necessary, and every soldier and creature brought together.
 Victory was not optional—it was absolute.
 His generals protested, warning that relinquishing lands would weaken their grasp, but Father Crow silenced them.
 Conquest could wait.
 Survival and triumph came first.

 And so they gathered.
 Even those once branded as traitors, like **Koronis** and **Byleistr**, returned to serve under him once more.
-From the shadows also came **Gaster Stone, the demon lord**, pledging his strength to Father Crow’s cause.
+From the shadows also came **Sevrin Null, the demon lord**, pledging his strength to Father Crow’s cause.

 A storm was gathering, and Father Crow meant to meet it with everything he had.